akhil-kk/Linux-Administration/readme.md

 find [path] [expression]    //recursively find files in path that match expression.
 -excec command {} \;        //run command against all the files that are found

-find ./temp -iname *t       // -i iggnore case, * matches all with t, find looks for files or directories in temp.
+find ./temp -iname *t       // '-i' ignore case, '*' matches all with t, 'find' looks for files or directories in temp.
 ```

 **Locate Command**